AdobeDocs/stock-api-docs/src/pages/api/12-licensing-reference.md

 ### Download errors

-*   "This download cannot be processed, invalid size": Size command must be one of the values listed above, and file must be an image or video asset.
+*   `This download cannot be processed, invalid size`: Size command must be one of the values listed above, and file must be an image or video asset.
-*   "This download is expired": Token has expired
+*   `This download is expired`: Token has expired
-*   "Cannot find a download for this file and license on this organization": Invalid access token, or generated for wrong user/account, or asset is not actually licensed.
+*   `Cannot find a download for this file and license on this organization`: Invalid access token, or generated for wrong user/account, or asset is not actually licensed.
 Use Content/Info or Member/Profile for more information.

 ## More information